UPchieve/subway/README.md

 1. Navigate to this directory and run `mkdir mongo-volume` to create a directory for the MongoDB volume.
 1. Run `cp config.example.ts config.ts` to copy the default config as your own config.
 1. Run `docker-compose up` to launch the server.
 1. After any change: Run `docker-compose down --rmi all` to destry images and containers.
-Then run `docker-compose up`
+Then run `docker-compose up` to see your changes.

-Note: the default command ran when starting the server will populate/refresh all seed data, so any changes will be lost unless this behavior is changed.
+Note: the default command ran when starting the server will populate/refresh all seed data, so any data changes to seed data will be overwritten.

 ## Without docker-compose
 If not using docker-compose, follow these steps to start required components.